Richard Brooks: Early life

+Career

+1938–1949: Early career

 Brooks wrote sports for the Philadelphia Record and later joined the staff of the Atlantic City Press-Union.
 He moved to New York to work for the World-Telegram; shortly afterward he took a job with radio station WNEW for a larger paycheck.
 As a newsman for the station, he reported and read stories on the air and provided commentary.
 Brooks also began writing plays in 1938 and tried directing for Long Island's Mill Pond Theater in 1940.
 A falling out with his theater colleagues that summer led him to drive to Los Angeles on a whim, hoping to find work in the film industry.
 He also may have been trying to escape a marriage; a legal document indicates he was married at least part of the time he lived in New York.

 He did not find film work but was hired by the NBC affiliate to write original stories and read them for a daily fifteen-minute broadcast called Sidestreet Vignettes.
-His second marriage, in 1941, to Jeanne Kelly, an actress at Universal Studios, may have helped to open the door to writing for the studio.
+His marriage, in 1941, to Jeanne Kelly, an actress at Universal Studios, may have helped to open the door to writing for the studio.
 He contributed dialogue to a few films and wrote two screenplays for the popular actress Maria Montez, known as the "Queen of Technicolor."
-With no prospect of moving into more prestigious productions, he quit Universal and joined the Marine Corps in 1943 during World War II.
+With no prospect of moving into more prestigious productions, he quit Universal and joined the U.S. Marine Corps in 1943 during World War II.

 Brooks never served overseas during the war, instead working in the Marine Corps film unit at Quantico, Virginia, and at times at Camp Pendleton, California.
 In his two years in uniform he learned more about the basics of filmmaking, including writing and editing documentaries.
 He also found time to write a novel, The Brick Foxhole, a searing portrait of some stateside soldiers who were tainted by religious and racial bigotry, and opposed to homosexuals.
 In 1944 he divorced his wife, then known in films as Jean Brooks.
 Later he said he had been a self-centered husband and unsuitable for what she needed.